Using digital technology mindfully

 Is it possible to use social media in a more mindful way?

 We certainly think so.
-To help you, we’ve put together a list of suggestions that are available from the Downloads section of this step.
+To help you, we’ve put together a list of suggestions on how to be more mindful with the way you use social media that are available from the Downloads section of this step.